The Mohorovičić Discontinuity:

 I don’t know.
 Keep rolling.
 I’ll ask.
 Get this on tape.

 Comrade engineer, what was that sound?
 It… it sounded like the audio feed from the penetrator.
 Was that the audio feed?
 What was it?
 Just as the director slammed the emergency cut off.
 It was a voice.
 What?
 It said something… it sounded… That isn’t possible.
 It sounded like a human voice.
 What did it say?
 What language was that?
 Are you sure?

 Stop the tape.
 No. We’ll reshoot it.
 Stop the bloody tape!

 …two, one… cameras are rolling, comrade.

 We are reporting live from a classified location north of the Arctic Circle in the Murmansk Oblast.
-In a display of socialist superiority the Kola Ultradeep Borehole today reached the Mohorovičić Discontinuity.
-After taking measurements the borehole was filled for safety reasons.
-No unusual events occurred and the project is now complete.
+In a display of socialist superiority, the Kola Ultra-deep Borehole today reached the Mohorovičić Discontinuity.
+After taking measurements, they filled the borehole for safety reasons.
+No unusual events occurred, and the project is now complete.
 There are no further plans to… to…

 …to disturb the Mohorovičić Discontinuity, comrade.